BrandonXLF/rust-system/README.md

 # system

-Cross-platform crate to easily run shell commands, similar to the C `system` command.
+Cross-platform crate to easily run shell commands, similar to the C `system` function.

 ## Usage